Architecture Tour in Byblos

 The architecture of Byblos is a living catalog of design spanning centuries and styles.
-Structures like Crusader Castle and Phoenician ruins tell stories that words alone cannot — the materials, the proportions, the craft behind each facade.
-Look closer and you'll find surprises like Phoenician alphabet inscription — the kind of detail that only rewards those on foot.
+Structures like Phoenician ruins and Church of St. John the Baptist tell stories that words alone cannot — the materials, the proportions, the craft behind each facade.
+Look closer and you'll find surprises like Pepe Abed fishing club — the kind of detail that only rewards those on foot.

-Use this page as a starting point for a Byblos walking tour, a free self-guided route, or the Roamee app for Byblos.
+Use this page as a starting point for a Byblos walking tour, a free route, or the Roamee app for Byblos.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

-Visitors come to Byblos for history and food, but buildings like Crusader Castle and Phoenician ruins tell their own story through materials, height, and the relationship to the street.
+Visitors come to Byblos for history and food, but buildings like Phoenician ruins and Church of St. John the Baptist tell their own story through materials, height, and the relationship to the street.
 Walking with an architecture lens means looking up more often and noticing what most people miss.
-Unexpected finds like Phoenician alphabet inscription prove that the best details are often above eye level.
+Unexpected finds like Pepe Abed fishing club prove that the best details are often above eye level.

 The old town and ruins are compact — walkable in 2-3 hours.
 The harbor restaurants are best for a long seafood lunch after exploring.